-2. Tire Valves
+5. Tire valves

-There are primarily three kinds of bicycle tube valves: The Schraeder Valve, the Presta Valve and the Woods/ Dunlop Valve.
+There are primarily two kinds of bicycle tire valves: The Schrader Valve and the Presta Valve.
 The bicycle pump you use must have the fitting appropriate to the valve stems on your bicycle.

-The Schraeder valve (fig. 22a) is like the valve on a car tire.
-To inflate a Schraeder valve tube, remove the valve cap and clamp the pump fitting onto the end of the valve stem.
-To let air out of aSchraeder valve, depress the pin in the end of the valve stem with the end of a key or other appropriate object.
+The Schrader valve (fig. 24a) is like the valve on a car tire.
+To inflate a Schrader valve tire, remove the valve cap and clamp the pump fitting onto the end of the valve stem.
+To let air out of a Schrader valve, depress the pin in the end of the valve stem with the end of a key or other appropriate object.

-The Presta valve (fig. 22b) has a narrower diameter and is only found on bicycle tires.
-To inflate a Presta valve tube using a Presta headed bicycle pump, remove the valve cap;

-unscrew (counterclockwise) the valve stem lock nut; and push down on the valve stem to free it up.
+The Presta valve (fig. 24b) has a narrower diameter and is only found on bicycle tires.
+To inflate a Presta valve tire using a Presta headed bicycle pump, remove the valve cap; unscrew (counterclock- wise) the valve stem lock nut; and push down on the valve stem to free it up.
 Then push the pump head on to the valve head, and inflate.
-To inflate a Presta valve with a Schraeder pump fitting, you'll need a Presta adapter (available at your bike shop) which screws on to the valve stem once you've freed up the valve.
-The adapter fits into the Schraeder pump fitting.
+To inflate a Presta valve with a Schrader pump fitting, you'll need a Presta adapter (available at your bike shop) which screws on to the valve stem once you've freed up the valve.
+The adapter fits into the Schrader pump fitting.
 Close the valve after inflation.
 To let air out of a Presta valve, open up the valve stem lock nut and depress the valve stem.